davidtchiu/davidtchiu.github.io/teaching/cs240/ca.git2/index.md

   Go ahead and make the changes directly, keeping all three animals.
 Remove the `>>>>>>`, `<<<<<<<`, `=======` markers.
 Now commit again to merge the branches.

 - Having no more need for the `food` branch, go ahead and remove it.
+List your branches to verify that only the `main` branch exists.

-### Part 3 - Github
+- Verify that the contents of `arctic.txt.`, `kiosk.txt`, and `cafeteria.txt` are as you'd expect.